cinqict/jenkinsdev/README_old.md

 # jenkinsdev
-Jenkins is ment for developing your Jenkinsfile and groovy scripts.
+Jenkins is ment for developing your Jenkinsfile and Groovy scripts.
 My intention was to create a Jenkins server which I can destroy and spin up again in seconds, with the least amount of manual work.

 ## Build and Run
 Based on https://github.com/jenkinsci/docker/blob/master/README.md